 is a Filipino sweet sticky rice cake steamed in a banana leaf.

-It has wonderful chewy, gooey, sticky texture which comes from treating the rice in lihiya, or lye water.
+It has wonderful chewy, gooey, sticky texture which comes from treating the rice in lihiya

 Unfortunately, lye water is not easy to find in the U.S. Although it is not dangerous at this concentration, some people don't like the idea of ingesting a substance which shares the same active ingredient as Drano.